mvolkmann/blog/src/d3/00-article.md

 updateData();
 ```

+To see this in action, browse
+{% aTargetBlank 'https://bar-chart.vercel.app/', 'Basic Bar Chart' %}.

 ## Adding Y Axis

 Now let's add a y axis to the chart the indicates the bar values.